Twicefred/Writing/Innocent Blue/Innocent Chapter One.md

 "Because mum never wrote a will," Francis said.
 "When she died, the estate was divided between me and Pat.
 We ended up with joint ownership of the house.
 Either we sell it or she would have to buy my share from me."

 "And I imagine your sister needed the money," Ricard said, looking at Francis.
-His fiancé was by all accounts a successful man, Patricia had been less fortunate.
+His fiancé was by all accounts a successful man.
+Patricia had been less fortunate.

 "She did," Francis said and sighed.